ritesh-cs/silver-enigma/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: User Story
-about: Suggest an idea for this project
+about: As a user I would like to
 title: ''
 labels: ''
 assignees: ''